-19.6.
-Forced induction is Permitted if by means of a mechanically driven supercharger, or by an exhaust driven turbocharger if fitted as original equipment by the vehicle manufacturer.

-19.6.1.
-Such cars will be classified as having an engine capacity increased by one third.

-19.6.2.
-Induction air filter elements must be fitted that ensure the vehicle complies with noise regulations J.5.17.
-19.6.3.
+- 19.6.
+Forced induction is Permitted if by means of a mechanically driven supercharger, or by an exhaust driven turbocharger if fitted as original equipment by the vehicle manufacturer. - 19.6.1.
+Such cars will be classified as having an engine capacity increased 70%. - 19.6.2.
+Induction air filter elements must be fitted that ensure the vehicle complies with noise regulations J.5.17. - 19.6.3.
 Exceptionally, and with the permission of the Chief Scrutineer, those cars for which 5,000rpm is inappropriate may be tested at 3/4 of maximum rpm.

 Wheels, Tyres and Brakes

-19.7.
-Vehicles must always be fitted with tyres that are legal for use on the public highway.
+- 19.7.
+Vehicles must always be fitted with tyres that are legal for use on the public highway. - 19.7.1.

-19.7.1.
 The size of the wheel may not differ from that originally fitted by more than 10% on nominal diameter, and by 1 inch (25.4mm) on nominal width.
-The resultant track measurement must not differ from the original by more than 1 inch.

-19.7.2.
-Rims must not exceed 6 inches.

-19.7.3.
-The minimum diameter permitted is 15 inches, unless a smaller diameter was fitted as original equipment.

-19.7.4.
-The tyre section, as marked on the side wall in millimetres or inches, must not differ by more than 1 inch (25.4mm) from that originally fitted.

-19.7.5.
-The fitting of tyres with an aspect ratio of less than 65% is prohibited.

-19.7.6.
-The fitting of a dual master cylinder, or any other type of device providing a simultaneous action on all four wheels and divided action on two wheels, is permitted, provided the original brake pedal and pivot point are used and they cannot be adjusted to affect brake balance by either the Driver or the Co-Driver when normally seated in the car.
-Hydraulic handbrakes are not permitted.
-Miscellaneous
+The resultant track measurement must not differ from the original by more than 1 inch. - 19.7.2.
+Rims must not exceed 6 inches. - 19.7.3.
+The minimum diameter permitted is 15 inches, unless a smaller diameter was fitted as original equipment. - 19.7.4.
+The tyre section, as marked on the side wall in millimetres or inches, must not differ by more than 1 inch (25.4mm) from that originally fitted. - 19.7.5.
+The fitting of tyres with an aspect ratio of less than 65% is prohibited. - 19.7.6.
+The fitting of a dual master cylinder, or any other type of device providing a simultaneous action on all four wheels and divided action on two wheels, is permitted, provided the original brake pedal and pivot point are used and they cannot be adjusted to affect brake balance by either the Driver or the Co-Driver when normally seated in the car. - 19.7.7.
+A hydraulic handbrake is permitted where a functioning mechanical system is also present.
+The hydraulic handbrake lever shall operate in an arc not exceeding 50 degrees from the horizontal. - 19.7.8.
+For cars in Categories 2, 3 or 4, 19.7.2. and 19.7.5. do not apply where OE specification wheels are wider and tyre sections are less than those specified therein.
+Miscellaneous - 19.8.

-19.8.
 Vehicles must not use racing style numbers, nor carry advertising other than event sponsor decals.
-Pump fuel must be used as defined in Nomenclature and Definitions.
+Pump fuel must be used as defined in Nomenclature and Definitions. - 19.8.1.

-19.8.1.
 Where an event includes any Section or Special Test held wholly or in part on private property all vehicles must carry a Small Spill Kit complying with J5.20.13.
-Recommended for events held wholly on the public highway.
+Recommended for events held wholly on the public highway. - 19.9.

-19.9.
 Standard Production Cars compliant with 19.1.3 and 19.1.5 must comply with 19.3 to 19.8.1 inclusive and the following regulations: